Ahajha/build-system/README.md

 sources = ["source1.cpp", "source2.cpp"]
 ```

+All paths are relative to the build file

 (Using CMake terminology for a second)
 Include directories are 'public', sources are 'private'.
 Header-only is an 'interface'.